REMEMBERING OUR CHILDREN LOST TO GUN VIOLENCE IN 2017

 John Frost 16 years old

 St. Louis, Missouri

 February 20, 2017

-Frost was shot outside his aunt’s house, where he stayed the night after returning from four months in Texas, according to Doug Hollis a local pastor who coached him in a recreational basketball league in St. Louis..
-Frost, whose parents are both serving prison terms, had left St. Louis to live with his grandfather, he said.
+John was shot outside his aunt’s house, where he stayed the night after returning from four months in Texas, according to Doug Hollis, a local pastor who coached him in a recreational basketball league in St. Louis.
+John, whose parents are both serving prison terms, had left St. Louis to live with his grandfather, he said.